Linear algebra over T-pairs: Dependence in terms of submatrix rank: Conditions 1 thru 6

 $ $

-Our initial hope was that, in analogy to the supertropical situation~\cite{IzhakianRowen2009TropicalRank}, Condition~$\operatorname{A2}$ would hold in general for pairs satisfying Property~N (and then the column rank would equal the row rank).
-However, the second author observed that a (nonsquare) counterexample to Condition~A2 already had been found in~\cite{AGG1}, even when the underlying pair is $\mcA_0$-bipotent.
-The essence of the example exists in the ``sign semiring'' of Example~\ref{signsem}, and we give a rather general version in~Theorem~\ref{A2fails}.
+We finally are ready for a detailed investigation of dependence of vectors over pairs, relating to Conditions \A{1}, thru~\A{5}.
+Our initial hope was that, in analogy to the supertropical situation~\cite{IzhakianRowen2009TropicalRank}, Condition~\A{2} would hold in general for pairs satisfying \PropertyN\ (and then the column rank would equal the row rank).
+However, the second author observed that a (nonsquare) counterexample to Condition~\A{2} already had been found in~\cite{AGG1}, even when the underlying pair is $\mcA_0$-bipotent.
+The essence of the example exists in the ``sign semiring'' of Example~\ref{signsem}.

 \begin{example} Recall the sign semiring pair $(\mcA,\mcA_0)= ( \{ 1 , 0, -1, \infty\},\{ \infty\})$, and write $+$ for $+1$ and $-$ for $-1$.
 The matrix

 has row rank 3.
 Indeed, call the rows $\mathbf v_1,\mathbf v_2,\mathbf v_3$, and suppose that $\mathbf v_1 +\a _2 \mathbf v_2 +\a _3 \mathbf v_3 \in \mathcal A _0,$ with $\a_i \in \tTz$ not all $\zero$.
 It is easy to see that both $\a_2, \a _3 \ne 0$.
 From the first column we cannot have $\a _2 = +, \ \a _3 = -.$ From the second column we cannot have $\a _2 = -, \ \a _3 = +.$ From the third column we cannot have $\a _2 = -, \ \a _3 = -.$ From the fourth column we cannot have $\a _2 = +, \ \a _3 = +.$ Thus we have eliminated all possibilities.